jncraton/oop-cpsc2030/lectures/22-creational-design-patterns.md

 - Separates the construction of a complex object from its representation
 - Allows step-by-step object creation

+## Builder vs Abstract Factory

+- A Builder focuses on building an object step-by-step through a director
+- A factory has a number of methods to build complete objects

 ## Builder Example

 ```python